Skip to main content

 Step 1: Enable MySQL

-Call CreateMySQL to enable.
-The API is asynchronous; poll for results through the following API:
+Call CreateMySQL to enable it.
+The API is asynchronous, poll for the result via the following APIs:

 Step 2: Initialize Table Structure

-After the service is enabled, execute DDL statements such as creating tables and indexes through RunSql.
+After enablement is complete, execute DDL statements such as table creation and index creation via RunSql.

 Lifecycle Management (tcb.tencentcloudapi.com):